PostgreSQL Read Replicas

 Database Info Page

 A confirmation dialog appears.
 If you confirm, Render spins up the replica instance and starts copying over data from the primary instance.
 That’s it!
 Your read replica should become available within a few minutes.
-If it takes longer, please contact us.
+If it takes longer, please contact support@render.com.

 After your read replica becomes available, you can connect to it just like you do your primary instance, using its internal or external connection URL.